What is the Community Volunteering Project in Jamaica all about?

 Given the special global circumstances and to ensure the safety of participants and local community members, this program has been developed with great consideration.

 The program is offered for a minimum of 3 weeks, and a maximum of 12 weeks.
-On arrival, you will spend 2 weeks at our quarantine camp in Ocho Rios, where a structured itinerary will enable you to participate in meaningful project work and cultural immersion activities.
-After quarantine is completed, an official government release form will be delivered enabling you to transfer to our Kingston location to volunteer within the local community.
-Once in Kingston, you will also be free to explore the surrounding areas during your downtime and take part in optional tours on the weekends organized by our local team.
+On arrival, you will spend 2 weeks at our quarantine camp in Kingston, where a structured itinerary will enable you to participate in meaningful project work and cultural immersion activities.
+After quarantine is completed, an official government release form will be delivered enabling you to volunteer within the local community.
+You will also be free to explore the surrounding areas during your downtime and take part in optional tours on the weekends organized by our local team.

-This program will begin with a 2-week quarantine camp in Ochos Rios, where we will be sure to keep you busy during this quarantine period.
-In this time we will engage in a daily morning exercise class to the beat of reggae music, workshops to be developed and presented by our volunteers to selected local business enterprises based on the group’s skills and interests, online volunteering with Kingston disadvantaged children and cultural activities to get the most out of your Jamaican experience.
+This program will begin with a 2-week quarantine camp, where we will be sure to keep you busy during this quarantine period.
+In this time we will engage in a daily morning exercise class to the beat of reggae music, workshops to be developed and presented by our volunteers to selected local business enterprises based on the group’s skills and interests, online volunteering with Kingston underserved children and cultural activities to get the most out of your Jamaican experience.
 During this time we will remain on-site for a full two weeks while we quarantine.
 Cultural activities include:

 - Jamaican Dance Class – Learn cultural dance moves and popular dances like “Lebeh Lebeh”, “Genna Bounce”, “Lowi mi nuh” and “Good things Dem”